West Wendover, Nevada: History

-West Wendover has thrived under a lucrative gambling industry in Nevada, which has generated tax revenue for city services and better schools.
+West Wendover extensively uses generated tax revenue from the gambling industry in Nevada to fund city services and improve schools.

 Residents in both cities have voted to annex Wendover into Nevada, saying they are one community that has been divided for too long.
 Some politicians in both the State of Utah and the State of Nevada have endorsed the idea, but the U.S. House of Representatives resolution permitting Wendover to leave Utah and join Nevada was stalled in the U.S. Senate in 2002 and did not become law.
 However, the politicians in Wendover, Utah, placed a permanent halt to the annexation process through a vote on November 15, 2006.
 The motion made was to halt the annexation process.
-The vote was a tie, with two Council Members voting to halt the process and two Council Members supporting the continuation of the process.
-The tie vote was broken up by a vote of Wendover, Utah, Mayor Brett Shelton who voted to discontinue the annexation process.
-Previously, West Wendover had decided to halt any further work after Wendover, Utah, indicated they were going to discuss and make a decision as to whether or not they would proceed.
+The vote was a tie, with two councilmembers voting to halt the process and two supporting the continuation of the process.
+The tie vote was broken up by a vote of Wendover, Utah mayor Brett Shelton who voted to discontinue the annexation process.
+Previously, West Wendover had decided to halt any further work after Wendover, Utah indicated they were going to discuss and make a decision as to whether or not they would proceed.
 Article IV, Section 3 of the U.S. Constitution requires that any change in state boundaries be approved by the U.S. Congress as well as by the two state legislatures.

 In December 2019, West Wendover's first recreational cannabis dispensary opened.
 Because non-medical cannabis is illegal in bordering Utah, the dispensary mainly serves Utah residents visiting the town.